-The evil eye might be one of the most widely acknowledged and historically relevant phenomena in the realm of magic, superstition and apotropaism (the use of magic, objects and incantations to avert evil or bad luck).
+The evil eye might be one of the most widely acknowledged and historically relevant phenomena in the realm of the supernatural, superstition and apotropaism (the use of magic, objects and incantations to avert evil or bad luck).
 The evil eye is a common term to refer to a specific curse being cast, intentionally or unintentionally, by the jealous looks of others towards the success of the one they envy.
 It’s a malevolent glare, scorching with jealousy and hatred and causing misfortune or even injury to the receiver.
-From the ancient Assyrians, Greeks and Romans to modern-day Italy, Muslim societies and even as far as South-America, people fear the dreaded stare, taking all kinds of protective measures against it.
+From the ancient Assyrians, Greeks and Romans to modern-day Italy, Muslim cultures and even as far as South-America, people fear the dreaded stare, taking all kinds of protective measures against it.
 In this read, we’ll limit ourselves to the famous blue naẓar eye amulet.

-Among the Central Semitic people and the ancient Greeks, it was believed that the most adept at delivering the curse of the evil eye were blue-eyed people, likely ascribing magic properties to the blue color because of the genetic rarity in the Mediterranean area.
+Among the Semitic people and the ancient Greeks, it was believed that the most adept at delivering the curse of the evil eye were blue-eyed people, likely ascribing magic properties to the blue color because of the genetic rarity in the Mediterranean area.
 It might be compared to some contemporary African societies, in which people with albinism are still seen as cursed or harbingers of bad omens because their white skin is a rarity.
 The same applies to blue eyes in the ancient brown-eyed societies of the Near East.
-Aristotle, for example, warns in his De generatione animalium and the Physiognomonica, which is attributed to him, against people with all sorts of blue eyes.
+Aristotle (384–322 BC), for example, warns in his De generatione animalium and the Physiognomonica against people with all sorts of blue eyes.
 He explains the occurrence of blue eyes as a sickness due to the same cause as grayness of the hair, and something that should be avoided at all costs.

-These Greek and Central Semitic sentiments were not necessarily shared all across te region.
-Sumerian statues of priests and deities for example, indeed had blue eyes.
+These Greek and Semitic sentiments were not necessarily shared all across te region.
+Sumerian statues of priests and deities, for example, were mostly fitted with blue eyes.
 The Sumerians considered blue eyes as something magical, strange and special for the same reason others considered it a threat, it’s rarity.
-It’s not probable that they feared it, like those to the west after them, but they made a connection between the blue eyes and their gods.
+It’s not probable that they feared it, like those after them, but they made a connection between the blue eyes and their gods.
 This positive connection may also hold true for another civilization, namely ancient Egypt.
-According to David Silverman in his Ancient Egypt (2003), the so-called Eye of Horus may very well be the first proof of an amulet used to ward off evil and bad luck, known as a symbol for protection and good health.
+According to David Silverman in his Ancient Egypt (2003), the so-called Eye of Horus may very well be the first proof of an amulet used to ward off evil and bad luck, known as a symbol for protection.

 As much as the Sumerians and Egyptians favored the blue as the color of the supernatural eye, the negative connotations, like described in the books of Aristotle, seemed to gain the upper hand in the region.
 The ancient Phoenicians started to put blue eyes on glass beads they strung together as necklaces.
-In the eye for an eye state of mind so typical for the region, “your blue eyes can’t curse me if a blue eyes is looking at you.”
+In the eye for an eye state of mind so typical for the region, “your blue eyes can’t curse me if blue eyes are looking at you.”
 Two wrongs do make a right in this case, negating the curse of jealousy.
-The blue evil eye glass beads underwent a widespread circulation in the region, being used by the Phoenicians, Assyrians, Greeks and Romans.
-Their popularity directly depended upon improvements in glass production.
+The blue evil eye glass beads underwent a widespread circulation in the region, being used by the Phoenicians, Assyrians, Greeks and Romans alike, their popularity directly depending on improvements in glass production.

 Greek trireme ships were manufactured with two blue eyes painted on their prow.
 Their use was twofold, both providing an interesting insight in the human mind and the use of such supernatural phenomena as a means of protection.
-Research on the possible function of these eyes on the ancient Greek ships was excellently done by Deborah N. Carlson in her Seeing the Sea: Ships’ Eyes in Classical Greece.
+Research on the possible function of these eyes on the ancient Greek ships was excellently done by Deborah N. Carlson in her Seeing the Sea: Ships’ Eyes in Classical Greece (2009).
 She mentions that the eyes were either apotropaic or antropomorphic in nature, with evidence to support both interpretations.
 With regard to the former, she proceeds to write that the eyes served a protective function by warding off the ill effects of the evil eye.
 She remarks that these ophthalmoi (eyes) stare directly outward, and not ahead in the direction of a traveling ship.
 This may again indicate their protective use (i.e. they weren’t used to curse enemy ships).
 Carlson confirms that the eye motif appear on everything in ancient Greece, from coins to cups to shield and amphora stamps.

 So the fear for the evil eye was inherited from the ancient civilizations of the Near East and the Mediterranean and continued to be upheld by Islam across the Muslim societies throughout the ages.
-Although Islam disapproves of the use of talismans and amulets, equating it to a form of polytheism, the fear of getting cursed kept the blue-eyed glass beads a popular and common tool for protection in the Eastern Mediterranean region.
-Inhabitants of the Ottoman Empire, regardless of their religion, were famously afraid of the evil eye, seeking refuge from the dark magic in all sorts of charms.
-The glass bead and the naẓar amulet as we know it, knew a resurgence across the Empire, resulting in its use being popular in the post-Ottoman countries like Greece, Turkey and the Balkan today.
-“The intensity and nature of superstition in Ottoman lands varied greatly, except for the ubiquitous blue beads or glass in any form with which to ward off the evil eye” as quoted from The Private World of Ottoman Women by Godfrey Goodwin.
+Although Islam disapproves of the use of talismans and amulets, equating it to a form of polytheism (shirk), the fear of getting cursed kept the blue-eyed glass beads a popular and common tool for protection in the Eastern Mediterranean region.
+Inhabitants of the Ottoman Empire, regardless of their religion, were famously afraid of the evil eye, seeking refuge from dark magic in all sorts of charms.
+The glass bead and the naẓar amulet as we know it, knew a resurgence across the Empire, resulting in its use being popular in many post-Ottoman countries like Greece, Turkey and the Balkan today.
+“The intensity and nature of superstition in Ottoman lands varied greatly, except for the ubiquitous blue beads or glass in any form with which to ward off the evil eye” as quoted from The Private World of Ottoman Women (2006) by Godfrey Goodwin.

-In Turkey, the naẓar amulet is known as nazar boncuğu, and is widely used and a common sight widely used among all layers of society.
+In Turkey, the naẓar amulet is known as nazar boncuğu, and is a common sight widely used among all layers of society.
 It is placed on planes, in shops, pinned on the diapers of new-born babies, hanged above doors, sold as pendants or charms, made into jewelry and so on and so forth.
-This popularity is shared by its neighboring country, Greece.
+This popularity is moreover also shared by its neighboring country, Greece.
 In Greece, both the evil eye and the amulet against it are called μάτι (mati).
 The process of casting away the curse is called ξεμάτιασμα (xematiasma).
-The combination of the blue amulet with crosses, images of the Virgin Mary or Jesus and other Christian imagery is common in Greece.
+The combination of the blue amulet with crosses, images of the Virgin Mary or Jesus and other Christian imagery are quite common in Greece.

 Omer Sayadi (*1993) is a former student of the Catholic University of Leuven with a special love for the Middle East and North Africa.
 After receiving his Master’s degree in Arabic Language and Islamic Studies, he’s working with both refugees from the region as well as foreigners seeking to learn the Dutch language.
 He wrote columns on Islam in Europe and migration, and started MENA Symbolism as a means of combining everything history, politics, symbolism and society in one place.